shyanta/minor-web-app-from-scratch/README.md

 ## Assignments:
 - https://timoverkroost.github.io/minor-web-app-from-scratch/srv/w1-assignment-5-spa/
-- https://timoverkroost.github.io/minor-web-app-from-scratch/srv/w2-assignment-1-ajax/ (1 API isn't over HTTPS so it won't load on a HTTPS connection like GitHub, for full testing download and use the node server)
+- https://timoverkroost.github.io/minor-web-app-from-scratch/srv/w2-assignment-1-ajax/ (1 API isn't over HTTPS so it won't load on a HTTPS connection right top in Chrome you can select load anyway so do that for the full view)

 ## Advantage and Disadvantages JavaScript libraries/frameworks research